trogdoro/xiki/README.markdown

 # Summary
-This file tells how to install Xiki.
+This file shows how to install Xiki.
 See http://xiki.org for a description of Xiki.

+# Install Xiki

 Either install as a gem, or install from github.

-# Install Xiki

 ## As a gem

-      $ gem install xiki
+      $ gem install xiki --pre

-## From github
+## Or, from github

       $ git clone git@github.com:trogdoro/xiki.git
       $ cd xiki